RushikeshDharmadhikari/Intellimall/README.md

 An Android application to streamline small-scale purchases in malls.
-This effectively reduces checkout and payment overhead.
+This effectively reduces the checkout and payment overhead.